|

 better to be safe than

-sorry and any good surgeon
+sorry and any good cosmetic surgeon

 will try to put your mind